Dennys-E/iceMACS/README.md

 * `conveniences` contains functions that are non-essential to the retrieval but are compatible with other functions and sometimes called by the `tools` submodule.
 For example, loading data from the A(C)³ archive directory, plotting, reading and writing NetCDF files etc.
-* `tools` contains functions to interpret camera data and add new variables, such as reflectivities, ice index and relative view angles.
+* `tools` contains functions to interpret camera data and LUT data and add new variables, such as reflectivities, ice index and relative view angles.
 The updated `PixelInterpolator` class is defined here.
 * Rest to be determined...